 Option 4: Get lasered!

 Niki from the Nature Travels team chose this solution in preparation for a trek in Nepal a while ago, and now I’m very jealous of her superhero vision.
 If you were planning to do this anyway, you might want to get it done in good time for your tour – but if not, this may be a little extreme!

 Whichever option you choose (except if you go for Option 4), take a spare pair of glasses with you on the tour.
 If you lose your contact lenses, drop your glasses in the snow, or a cuddle with an excited husky gets out of hand and you break them accidentally, you will not want to spend the rest of the week squinting at a distant blur while the rest of the group goes “ooh” and “aah” at the lovely views of mountains and Northern Lights.

 And whether or not you need are someone who needs vision correction, it’s important to protect your eyes when doing winter activities.
 Quite apart from the need to protect from snow and wind, the sun can be very bright and there can be a great deal of reflected light, especially for tours during the later part of the winter when daylight hours are long.
 Make sure you protect your eyes appropriately with suitable eyewear (but bear in mind if you’re travelling in the far north during the darker periods of the winter, lenses will need to be clear or only mildly tinted, otherwise you won’t see a thing!).
 Many goggles have the option to change lenses to different tints, or more expensive models may have photochromic lenses to adapt automatically.
-This article from Go Outdoors gives some additional information to help you choose.

 Here’s wishing you a clearly in-focus, “spectacular” winter adventure in the Nordic countries!